Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Introduction and Statement of Main Result

 In this paper, we study a spacetime-type estimate of the solution $u: \R\times X\rightarrow \C$ to the initial value problem (IVP) for the Schr\"odinger equation on metric cone $X$,

-We are particularly interested in the Strichartz estimates since it has been known that the Strichartz estimates are an powerful tool for studying the behaviour of solutions to nonlinear dispersive equations, e.g. Schr\"odinger equation.
-More precisely, let $u$ be the solution to \eqref{equ:S}, we aim to establish the inequality in the form of
+It is known that the Strichartz estimates are powerful tools for studying the behaviour of solutions of the nonlinear dispersive equations, such as Schr\"odinger equation.
+More precisely, let $u$ be the solution to \eqref{equ:S}.
+The aim is to establish the inequality in the form of